Amrik19/Monogame-Spritesheet-Instancing/README.md

 ---
 ## Aditional Info
 - The view matrix functions like MonoGame's SpriteBatch, with support for custom matrices provided at the Begin() method.
 - It is recommended to manually set the numberOfInstances to avoid automatic resizing of the internal array, especially when working with large numbers of elements.
+  - If a single instance of the Spritesheet Instancing class is used across multiple Begin() calls, it is recommended to set the numberOfElements to the same value for each call.
+Ideally, use a size equal to or greater than the maximum expected number of elements.
+This prevents the class from creating new arrays every frame, reducing unnecessary allocations and minimizing work for the Garbage Collector.
-  - Note that the numberOfInstances can be set higher than the actual required amount.
+  - Note that the NumberOfElements can be set higher than the actual required amount.
 ---
 ## The Spritesheet
 ![Main pic](images/CustomUVChecker_byValle_4K.png)